KettelBear/ex_clash/README.md

     ```
 * Get well-defined structs back from responses instead of parsing maps with
   string keys.
-* HTTP functions are available to make your own API requests.
-Just use
+* HTTP functions are available to make your own API requests, though not
-  `ExClash.HTTP.get/2` which will handle auth, the url, and query params for
+  documented.
+Instead, just use `Req` to make any other HTTP requests as
-  you.
+  necessary.
 * Not sure if feature; this library is not going to tell you if you got a
   parameter wrong in your `Keyword` list.
 It'll just forward it along to `Req`
   to consume, who will just attach it as a query param and Supercell's API